310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/kanata_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Kanata norsmile3 %}
-            yes. if we have our chat at the dorms, other people could [join] us, too.
+            yes. if we chat at the dorms, others could [join] us, too.

-            and there is a lot of [fish] in the [fridge], so we will cook with that…
+            and there is a lot of [fish] in the [fridge], so we can cook with that…
             {% endbubble %}
             {% bubble Kanata grin %}
             fufu, i think it will be a very [fulfilling day], don’t you think?